je2mz/zomZomHappyFunZone/playableCharacters/Priest.md

   **Heals:** See chart below

   **Description:** You take 1d6 damage to cast.
-In a 20x20ft square up to 30ft away, any enemy or ally is effected by the chart below:
+In a 20x20ft square up to 30ft away, each enemy or ally is effected by the chart below:

   |Target|Action|Roll|Effect|
   |---|---| :---: |---|